Cabbage (Savoy cabbage)

 Anbautipps

-In general, there are three different types of savoy varieties: early, medium and late maturity.
+There are generally three different types of savoy cabbage varieties: early, medium and late ripening.
 Savoy cabbage is suitable for both preplanting and direct sowing.
 Early varieties of savoy cabbage should be sown as early as February.
-For this purpose, a bright windowsill or a greenhouse is suitable.
-For medium varieties, May is best for planting or sowing.
-Late varieties can be sown from July onwards.
-Most later varieties of savoy cabbage can also overwinter outdoors without problems.
-If there is still a risk of night frost when planting the early varieties, you can remedy the situation by covering them with garden fleece.
-Sunny beds are preferred, but semi-shaded places are also perfectly adequate.
-If your soil is sandy, you can amend the soil with compost and horn shavings before planting.
+A bright windowsill or greenhouse is suitable for this.
+For medium varieties, May is the best time for planting out or sowing.
+Late varieties can be sown from July.
+Most later varieties of Savoy cabbage can also overwinter outdoors without any problems.
+If there is still a risk of night frost when planting out the early varieties, you can remedy this by covering them with garden fleece.
+Sunny beds are preferred, but semi-shady spots are also perfectly adequate.
+If your soil is rather sandy, you can improve the soil with compost and horn shavings before planting out.
 During the growth phase, you should loosen the soil around the plant from time to time with a hoe.
-Since Savoy cabbage is a so-called root crop, it will thank you for the regular loosening of the soil.
-Savoy cabbage is generally a grateful comrade for the hobby garden, because it is very low-maintenance and can be grown quite easily in your own bed.
-Too much fertilization leads to reduced resistance to diseases and a sulfurous taste.
-Furthermore, the shelf life also suffers quite a bit.
-When growing Savoy cabbage on the same area, you should - as with all types of cabbage - take a four-year break from cultivation.
+As savoy cabbage is a so-called root crop, it will thank you for regularly loosening the soil.
+Savoy cabbage is generally a grateful companion for the hobby garden, as it is very easy to care for and can be easily grown in your own bed.
+Excessive fertilization leads to reduced resistance to diseases and a sulphurous taste.
+Furthermore, the shelf life also suffers considerably.
+When growing savoy cabbage in the same area, you should - as with all types of cabbage - take a four-year break from cultivation.

 Krankheiten